 - Cultural and academic activities.

-What is considered farm work or an agricultural activity?
+What is considered farm work or an agriculture activity?

 Examples of typical activities that are directly related to the production of crops include: planting; cultivating; weeding; pruning; thinning; fertilizing; and harvesting any type of crop.
 Similarly, raising, caring for, or milking dairy cattle; working in hatcheries; producing chickens, turkeys or other poultry; raising cattle, sheep, or other livestock are examples of activities related to the production of dairy products, poultry or livestock.